Opportunities for studying $\mathit C$-even resonances at 3-12 GeV photon collider

 \section{Introduction}

 Gamma-gamma collisions have been studied since the 1970s at \epem storage rings in collisions of virtual photons ($\gamma^*$).
-Two-photon physics is complementary to the \EPEM physics program.
-Thus, in \epem collisions $C-odd$ resonances with $J^P=1^-$ are produced, while in \GG\ collisions $C-even$ resonances with various spins $J\neq 1$.
-The first such resonance ($\eta^{\prime}$) was observed in 1979 with detector Mark-1 at SPEAR~\cite{EtaP79}, followed by many two-photon results from all \epem\ facilities.
-Many results have been obtained at high-luminosity KEKB and PEP-II and studies continues at the Super KEKB.
-The number of virtual photons per electron is rather small, therefore \LGG $\ll$ \LEPEM (but for free).
+Two-photon physics is complementary to the \EPEM physics program: in \epem collisions, $C$-odd resonances with $J^P=1^-$ are produced, while in \GG\ collisions $C$-even resonances with various spins $J\neq 1$ are produced.
+The first such resonance ($\eta^{\prime}$) was observed in 1979 with detector Mark I at SPEAR~\cite{EtaP79}, followed by many two-photon results from all \epem\ facilities.
+Many results have been obtained at the high-luminosity KEKB and PEP-II~\cite{Bphys}, and studies continue at SuperKEKB.
+The number of virtual photons per electron is rather small, therefore \LGG $\ll$ \LEPEM (however, it is complementary).

-Future prospects of \GG\ collisions are connected with photon colliders based on high-energy linear colliders.
-At \epem (better \emem) linear colliders beams are used only once, which makes possible $e \to \gamma$ conversion by Compton backscattering of laser light just before the interaction point, thus obtaining a \GG, \GE\ beams with a luminosity comparable to that in \EPEM\ collisions~\cite{GKST81,GKST83,GKST84}.
+The future of the \GG\ physics is closely connected with photon colliders based on high-energy linear colliders.
+At linear colliders, beams are used only once, which makes possible $e \to \gamma$ conversion by Compton backscattering of laser light just before the interaction point, thus obtaining \GG, \GE\ beams with a luminosity comparable to that in \EPEM\ collisions~\cite{GKST81r,GKST81e,GKST83,GKST84}.
 Since the late 1980s, \GG\ colliders have been considered a natural part of all linear collider projects; conceptual~\cite{NLC,TESLAcdr,JLC} and pre-technical designs~\cite{TESLATDR,telnov-acta2} have been published.
-The photon collider is considered as one of the Higgs factory options~\cite{Telnov-higgs,Telnov-higgs-pc}.
-However, no linear collider has yet been approved and the future is rather unclear.
-Recently, V.~Telnov has proposed a photon collider~\cite{telnov-gg12} on the base of the electron linac of the existing linac of European XFEL~\cite{xfel}.
-By pairing its 17.5 \gev electron beam with a 0.5 \mum laser, one can obtained a photon collider with a center-of-mass energy $W_{\GG} \leq 12$ \gevcc.
-While the region $W_{\GG} <$ 4--5 \gevcc can be studied at the Super KEKB, in the region $W_{\GG}=$ 5--12 \gevcc the photon collider will have no competition in the study of a large number of \bbbar resonances, tetraquarks, mesonic molecules.
+The photon collider is being considered as one of the Higgs factory options~\cite{Asner,Telnov-higgs,Telnov-higgs-pc}.
+However, no linear collider has yet been approved, and the future is rather unclear.
+Recently, V.~Telnov proposed a photon collider~\cite{telnov-gg12} based on the electron linac of the existing linac of the European XFEL~\cite{xfel}.
+By pairing its 17.5 \gev electron beam with a 0.5 \mum laser, one can obtain a photon collider with a center-of-mass energy $W_{\GG} \leq 12$ \gevcc.
+While the region $W_{\GG} <$ 4--5 \gevcc can be studied at SuperKEKB, in the region $W_{\GG}=$ 5--12 \gevcc the photon collider will have no competition in the study of a large number of \bbbar resonances, tetraquarks, or mesonic molecules.